darideveloper/instagram-follow-bot-2/README.md

 2. Paste the cookies
 8. Save file

 note: be sure of not close the session in the browser, if you close the session the cookies will be lost.
-Intead of that, close incognito window and open a new one.
+Intead of that, close incognito window and open a new one if you need another user.

 ## Proxies file